asteroid-lang/asteroid/Using Asteroid.md

     [1,2,3]

 Probably the most noteworthy characteric about this program is the `reduce` function.
 The `reduce` function applies a binary function to a list.
-The first argument of the binary function acts like an accumulator and the second argument get instantiated with the elements of the list to be processed.
-In our function `unique` the variable `x` is the accumulator with an initial value of `[]`.
-The function tests whether the element `y` is on the list.
-If it is not then it adds it to the list otherwise it just returns the accumulator unchanged.
+The first argument of the binary function acts like an accumulator, and the second argument gets instantiated with the elements of the list to be processed.
+In our function `unique`, the variable `x` is the accumulator with an initial value of `[]`.
+The function tests whether the element `y` is in the list.
+If it is not, then it adds it to the list.
+Otherwise, it just returns the accumulator unchanged.

 ## Section: Modifying string data <a name="modifyingstrings"></a>